shalinicherukurii/KLH-CSE-2026-27-2420030284-AI-Based-Smart-Food-Redistribution-and-Waste-Reduction-System/README.md

 * Confidential institutional data
 * Other sensitive information

-Sensitive configuration values should be stored locally and excluded using .gitignore.
+Sensitive configuration values should be stored locally and excluded using `.gitignore`.

 ## Academic Year

-2026–2027
+**2026–2027**